daegalus/csrd/content.en/02-creating-your-character/05-abilities.md

 **Slippery:** You are trained in escaping any kind of bond or grasp.
 Enabler.

 **Slippery Customer:** When you apply Effort to tasks involving escaping from bonds, fitting in tight spaces, and other contortionist tasks, you get a free level of Effort on the task.
 Thanks to your experience, you are also trained in Speed defense tasks while wearing light armor or no armor.
 Enabler.

+**Small Flight (3+ Intellect points):** For the next hour, when using Shrink, you can fly through the air.
+You might accomplish this flight by growing wings from your body, extending wings from your suit, calling a tiny creature to carry you, or “surfing” air currents.
+When flying, you can move up to a short distance as part of another action or a long distance if all you do on your turn is move.
+Action to initiate.

+**Smaller:** When you use Shrink, you can choose to shrink down to about half an inch (1 cm) high, and you add 3 more temporary points to your Speed Pool.
+Enabler.

 **Snap Shot:** You can make two gun attacks as a single action, but the second attack is hindered by two steps.
 Enabler.